-Revolutionaries often conjure up being outsiders, rebels uncared for, neglected, tough upbringing.
-Somewhat a different story with Bolan, which makes one wonder, how he went on to become a revolutionary music fashion God, of Glam Rock era of the 1970s.
-To understand what inspired and shaped people often one only has to go back to where they came from and to explore and get an insight into influences as they grew up.
+Revolutionaries often conjure up being outsiders, rebels uncared for, neglected, and tough upbringings.
+Somewhat a different story with Bolan, which makes one wonder, how he went on to become a revolutionary music-fashion God, of the Glam Rock era of the 1970s.
+To understand what inspired and shaped people one only has to go back to where they came from and explore and get an insight into influences as they grew up.

-Bolan joined a model agency John Temple clothing catalogue who also displayed cardboard cutouts of models in shops.
+Bolan joined a model agency John Temple clothing catalogue which also displayed cardboard cutouts of models in shops.
 Bolan was photogenic.

 There is more to this story and character, just like there are more songs to be sung and places in London to do with Bolan that we will return to.
 On the anniversary of his passing, here is a rose from the yards in front of the house area where he grew up.

-I hope you enjoyed the Article as much as we did touring these sites, taking the photographs.
+I hope you enjoyed the article as much as we did tour these sites, taking the photographs.
 Please browse the site for other articles…enjoy

 In Stoke Newington, Bolan is still remembered fondly as a local hero.
 In 2002, a plaque was unveiled in his honour at the site of his childhood home on Queens Drive.
 The plaque reads: “Marc Bolan, 1947-1977, rock musician, poet, and visionary was born here and spent his childhood in Stoke Newington.
 He inspired us with his unique talent and remains an icon of our times.